In The Happiness Advantage author Shawn Achor says that happiness is not the consequence of success, but more like the cause of success.

 Most people chase money and success to be happy.

-But these people, which probably so far include you and I, have it backward.
+But these people, have it backward.

-Shawn Achor says that decades of research prove opposite is true: happiness leads to success much more reliably than success leads to happiness.
+Shawn Achor says that decades of research prove the opposite is true: happiness leads to success much more reliably than success leads to happiness.

 It’s best to be happy and let success and money derive from your positive states.